Osaka Area Guide: Things to Do In Osaka

 The Museum of Oriental Ceramics in the Nakanoshima district houses a world-class collection of mainly Chinese and Korean pottery.

-Also situated in Osakajokoen, Osaka International Peace Center has exhibits detailing the effects of WWII on the city - including a reproduction of a 1-ton US bomb.
+Also situated in Osakajokoen, Osaka International Peace Center (Peace Osaka) has exhibits detailing the effects of World War II on the city - including a reproduction of a 1-ton US bomb.
 Access is from Morinomiya station on the JR Loop Line (Kanjosen).
 Closed Monday.

 Osaka Dome now known as "Kyocera Dome Osaka" until March 31 2011 is the home baseball stadium of the Orix Buffaloes and a venue for big-name rock concerts, trade fairs and other events.
 The dome opened in 1997 and is open during the day with a number of shops and restaurants on site.